nicolephelan/eco_genomics_2025/transcriptomics/transcriptomics_notes.md

 -   I copied the txt files for the count_matrix.txt and metadata.txt into `mydata`
 -   I prepped the quant.sf files to be imported into DESeq2
 -   I analyzed the DESeq2 results in an Rmd file called DESeq2_notes.Rmd in `mydocs`

+### 10/16/2025 PCA Analysis and Other Visualization

+- Continuing in the DESeq2 analysis, I generated PCAs of the control vs. treatment data.

+### 10/21/2025